 Before March 2024, virtually any international student could sponsor their spouse for a SOWP, even with a one-year college diploma.
 That era is over.

-Consider two students who enrolled in the same 12-month MBA program at the same DLI.
-One applied for their spouse’s SOWP in November 2023 and received approval.
-The other waited until April 2024 and was refused.
-Same program, same school, different outcome, because the rules shifted between their applications.
+Consider two students in the same 12-month MBA program at the same DLI.
+One applied for their spouse’s SOWP in December 2024 and received approval, because any master’s program still qualified at that point.
+The other waited until February 2025 and was refused, because the 16-month minimum had taken effect on January 21, 2025.
+Same program, same school, different outcome, purely because of application timing.

 March 19, 2024: The First Restriction

-IRCC limited spousal open work permits to spouses of students enrolled in master’s programs of 16 months or longer, doctoral (PhD) programs, and select professional degree programs (medicine, dentistry, law, B.Ed., B.Eng., and similar).
+IRCC limited spousal open work permits to spouses of students enrolled in master’s programs, doctoral (PhD) programs, and select professional degree programs.
 Students in bachelor’s degrees, college diplomas, certificates, and post-graduate diplomas lost SOWP eligibility for new applications.
+At this stage, master’s programs of any length still qualified — the duration floor came later.
 Existing SOWP holders were grandfathered.

 March 4, 2026: Final-Term Restriction and Active Study Requirement